 This impairs his perspective of justice as Agnes contradicts the ethical values that he maintains.
 This enabled the character development of Agnes as she was able to trust due to this, allowing the audience insight to her humanity and sympathise with her.
 Furthermore, this allowed Toti to develop into the hero archetype.

-Therefore it is clear that the impact that religion has towards to the text was in regards to the archetypes that develops, character development and to gain an evocative response from the audience to the injustice of Agnes’ extreme death.
+Therefore it is clear that the impact that religion has on the text was in regards to the archetypes that develop, character development and gaining an evocative response from the audience to the injustice of Agnes’ extreme death.

 Was Agnes' Fate Sealed From the Time She Was a Young Girl?

 It is clear that Agnes’ fate was sealed to a certain extent for a variety of reasons.
 This can be divided up into the areas of religious scepticism and the fact she was born as a female.

 Religion monopolises the town's political and social structure of the town, but despite this, Agnes is born as a bastard child, which within the puritanical society could be considered the beginning of a cursed life.
 For instance, she is subjected to a life of domestic duties, moving from household to household.
 The fact that she was born as a female contributes to this.

 Eventually, as expressed, she grew bored of living a repetitive mediocre life, thus one of the main reasons for falling for Natan.
 The fact that she is female also invited Natan into her life as he was a womaniser and moved his interests to her, and the fact that she was intelligent intimidated Natan as he tells her to learn her place.

 They might see the lamb circled by ravens, bleating for a lost mother, but they will not see me.